 |Qlik Sense||Trigger task reloads|

-EasyMorph can automatically generate human-readable documentation in plain English for current project.
+EasyMorph can automatically generate human-readable documentation in plain English for the current project.
 Read more about Auto-documentation.

-EasyMorph Launcher is a complementary scheduling/triggering utility that comes with EasyMorph Desktop.
-Launcher allows creating tasks with EasyMorph projects that triggered manually when needed, or scheduled on various schedules (Once, Continuous, Daily, Weekly).
-Launcher resides in the system tray, starts on Windows start and is tightly integrated with Desktop.
+EasyMorph Launcher is a free complementary scheduling/triggering utility that comes with EasyMorph Desktop.
+The Launcher allows creating tasks with EasyMorph projects that are triggered manually when needed or scheduled on various schedules (Once, Continuous, Daily, Weekly).
+The Launcher resides in the system tray, starts on Windows start and is tightly integrated with Desktop.

-EasyMorph projects can be executed from command line thus allowing integration with third-party applications.
+EasyMorph projects can be executed from the command line, thus allowing integration with third-party applications.
 Read more about command line parameters.

-EasyMorph Server is a Windows service with a web interface that employs the same in-memory engine as EasyMorph Desktop under the hood.
-Server allows scheduled execution of projects, sharing files and datasets between users, and hosting connector repositories.
+EasyMorph Server is a Windows service with a web interface that employs under the hood the same in-memory engine as EasyMorph Desktop.
+The Server allows scheduled execution of projects, sharing files and datasets between users, and hosting connector repositories.
 It also provides a REST API for programmatic integration with external systems.